Core Purpose:

 Artistic Director

-Lara is a very active Omaha/Metro area director and theatre practitioner with her master of arts in Theatre Direction from UNO.
+Lara is a very active Omaha/Metro area Director and Theatre Practitioner with her Master of Arts in Theatre Direction from the University of Nebraska at Omaha.
 She has directed for multiple theatres in the Omaha/Metro area.
 Favorite credits include "The Clearing", "Brilliant Traces", "Operation Crucible", "Mary Stuart", and "Lost Boy Found at Whole Foods".
-In her continued education, she fulfilled a graduate assistantship in stage management.
+In her continued education, she completed a graduate assistantship in stage management.
 Lara has stage-managed plays, musicals, festivals, and events.
-Some of her favorite stage management credits include: Richard III, Othello, Mister Roberts, and The Sound of Music.
-Over the years, Lara coordinated the national tours of "A Christmas Carol" for the Nebraska Theatre Caravan, while also coordinating the apprenticeship program for the Playhouse.
-Currently, Lara works at Opera Omaha as the Director of Production.
-Lara’s hobbies include traveling, obsessing over the Tudors, loving all animals, and rooting for the Green Bay Packers.
-Lara is thrilled to be a part of the Omaha Fringe.
-Bringing new theatre to life and ensuring new voices, new stories are heard are what make the world go round.
-We must never forget the very essence of theatrical movement in all its forms – humanity and storytelling.
+Some of her favorite stage management credits include: "Richard III", "Othello", "Mister Roberts", and "The Sound of Music".
+Over the years, Lara coordinated the national tours of "A Christmas Carol" for the Nebraska Theatre Caravan, while also coordinating the apprenticeship program for the Omaha Community Playhouse.
+As Director of Production, Lara has worked at Opera Omaha and the Nebraska Shakespeare Festival.
+In the Omaha Fringe, Lara's directing credits include "On the Line" and "The Real Professor".
+Lara has been involved in the Omaha Fringe since its first year, and is proud to be a part of working with theatre experiences that tie with local partners and communities, while attracting the national scene to our thriving city of Omaha.
+Bringing new theatre to life, ensuring new voices and new stories are heard, are what make the world go round.
+We must never forget the very essence of performance art – humanity and storytelling.

 Nic Jansen